 Adapt CNY is a local non-profit organization with a goal of improving Syracuse as a place to live, work and play through engaging with, creating with, and connecting with residents.
-Traditionally, the group has been comprised of a series of individual task forces, each with a different focus.
-The Transit Task Force, for example, worked closely with the City of Syracuse to bring in the city's first-ever bike share system.
+Traditionally, the group has consisted of a series of individual task forces, each with a different focus.
+The Transit Task Force, for example, worked closely with the city of Syracuse to bring in the city's first-ever bike share system.
 The Public Arts Task Force is responsible for several art installations all over the city, and the Civic Engagement Task Force has coordinated Earth Day cleanups, and a "Civics on Tap" lecture series.

-It was within the Civic Engagement Task Force where the first ideas of a flag redesign began to first take shape.
+It was within the Civic Engagement Task Force that the first ideas of a flag redesign began to first take shape.
 One of the task force's co-chairs had lived in Tulsa during that city's flag redesign, and Adapt CNY members believed that a similar, citizen-led process could work here.
 Adapt CNY leadership and city of Syracuse staff presented the groundwork for a flag design initiative to the Syracuse Common Council, and the idea received support.
 A few meetings were held to plan out how to proceed.

-However,, March 2020 arrived, and with it, the upending of normal life by the covid-19 pandemic.
+However, March 2020 arrived, and with it, the upending of everyday life by the COVID-19 pandemic.
 Adapt CNY tried to keep the conversations going through virtual meetings, but the medium did not share the same strengths as in-person gatherings.
-The Adapt CNY board decided to table the flag redesign initiative until more precedented times returned.
+The Adapt CNY board decided to table the flag redesign initiative until the immediate pandemic crisis passed.

-Flags From Half-Staff to Full Mast - Project Relaunch
+Flags From Half-Staff to Full Mast-Project Relaunch

-As the world began to inch closer towards normal, Adapt CNY began reconvening its board for regular meetings in 2021, and reviewed initiatives that the group had put on hold during the pandemic.
+As the world inched closer towards normal in 2021, Adapt CNY reconvened its board for regular meetings and reviewed initiatives that the group had put on hold during the pandemic.
 The flag redesign was identified as an opportunity to reengage the community.
 After meeting with representatives from the Syracuse Common Council and the Mayor's Office, the initiative was back on the agenda in December 2021.

-The initial goal was a 12-month project which would see a new City flag raised by the end of 2022.
-Similar to Tulsa, Adapt CNY saw this as a project with three phases: Input, Design, and Selection.
-Adapt planned on creating an approximately 12-member Syracuse Flag Committee consisting of interested community members who would develop the design criteria and eventually judge the submissions.
-Adapt

-CNY leadership would serve in the role of conveners - taking notes, facilitating meetings, website hosting, social media engagement, and administrative support.
+The initial goal was a 12-month project which would see a new city flag raised by the end of 2022.
+Taking its cues from the process used in Tulsa, Adapt CNY saw this as a project with three phases: Input, Design, and Selection.
+Adapt CNY planned on creating an approximately 12-member Syracuse Flag Committee consisting of interested community members who would develop the design criteria and eventually judge the submissions.
+5 Adapt CNY leadership would serve in the role of conveners-taking notes, facilitating meetings, hosting a website, engaging on social media, and providing administrative support.
 The flag redesign process itself would be developed by the committee members.